 A few more things you might want to know and then let’s do this!

 1.)
-If you know me at all by now, then you know I like to simplify everything because who has time to do things that take longer than 30 minutes?
+I like to simplify everything because who has time to do things that take longer than 30 minutes?
 Not me!
 So boxed cake for the win here.
 I have yet to taste a homemade cake that’s better than a boxed cake mix.
 Oh, the hate I’m sure to get from real bakers for saying that but it’s TRUE.
 At least for me.
 So until I’m proved wrong, I will keep baking with boxed mixes.
 Now, you can get organic cake mixes with natural ingredients.

 2.)
-A few things that will be helpful to make this (and other baked things):
+Here are a few items that will be helpful to make this (and other baked goods):

 - Baker’s Joy – I am not a spokesperson for this stuff but I should be!
 I tell everyone about it because it’s a game-changer.
-It’s basically the spray buter of the baking work.
-I mean, it is spray butter, but is has flour in it so baked things don’t stick to it.
+It’s basically the spray butter of the baking work.
+I Upload Filesmean, it is spray butter, but is has flour in it so baked things don’t stick to it.
 Think Bundt cake, regular cakes, brownies, anything cakey basically.
 So yeah, get some of this and you’ll thank me later.

 - Silicon baking sheet and pan set – This is annoying but it’s really hard to find silicon pads that actually fit into your baking sheet.
 So, if you can swing it, this set is ideal.
 If you deal with a lot of burnt bottoms, then this is what you’re missing.